 BCM's investment approach can be categorized as "global macro" or "global tactical asset allocation."
 These are broad categories that include different investing styles, but they share a common theme that is relevant to BCM's approach.
 An overview of this is provided below.

-BCM's approach began developing in the early 2000s during which time (and since) financial markets have experienced significant changes.
+BCM's approach began developing in the early 2000s during which time (and since) financial technology has caused significant changes for markets and investing.

 For example, in 2019 investment research firm Morningstar found nearly half of the US equity market's value had become associated with indexed-related investments.
-This reflects a structural change where investors are increasingly buying and selling groups of securities based on market indices instead of single securities based on individual companies (e.g. trading whole markets instead of single stocks).
+The finding reflects that investors are increasingly buying and selling groups of securities based on market indices instead of single securities based on individual companies (e.g. trading whole markets instead of single stocks).

 This results in more irrational and volatile market behavior than history and academic theory assume.
 Market data support this observation.
 For example, the chart below shows the daily price volatility of returns for the Dow Jones Industrial Average from 1960 to 2019 by decade.